Amine-bendaou/Accel-MAC-for-Deep-Learning/README_Tuto_MicroBlaze_RAM_Float16.md

 ## Software Design

-- After completing the tutorial available on my [GitHub]() (which explains how to correctly configure a Vitis 2025 project with a simple *Hello World* example), navigate to your `.c` file inside the **source** folder of the application you created.
+- After completing the tutorial available on my [GitHub](https://github.com/Amine-bendaou/Accel-MAC-for-Deep-Learning/blob/main/README_Tuto_Vitis_unified_2025.md) (which explains how to correctly configure a Vitis 2025 project with a simple *Hello World* example), navigate to your `.c` file inside the **source** folder of the application you created.
-  Replace the default code provided by Vitis with your own, adapting it to your project.
+-Replace the default code provided by Vitis with your own, adapting it to your project.
-  A sample workspace is also available on my GitHub as a reference.
+-An example of a workspace is also available on my [GitHub]() as a reference.
 This example demonstrates how to write a `main.c` that enables communication between RAM and the hardware through MicroBlaze, allowing the user to enter input values in the terminal and display the computed results.

 - Once your workspace is configured and your C file is adapted, you need to import the **XSA file** generated previously in Vivado.
   Go to **Platform → Settings → vitis-comp.json**, then perform **Switch / Re-read XSA** and select the XSA file you exported earlier.